Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The Stable McClure-Smith Operad

 The differential of $\mathpzc{M}(n)$ is then defined as follows.
-Given a non-degenerate surjection $f \colon (m) \to (n)$, denoted also by $(f(1),\dots,f(m))$, we have that:
+Given a non-degenerate surjection $f \colon (m) \to (n)$, denoted also by $(f(1),\dots,f(m))$, we have that

-Here, for $i \in (m)$, the term $(f(1),\dots,\widehat{f(i)},\dots,f(m))$ on the righthand side denotes the the map $(m-1) \to (n)$ whose images are, in order, exactly those that appear in the sequence $(f(1),\dots,\widehat{f(i)},\dots,f(m))$; if, upon omitting $f(i)$, this resulting map is no longer a surjection or is degenerate, that term is taken to be zero.
-The verification that this indeed defines a well-defined differential may be found in~\cite{McClureSmith}. \\
+Here, for $i \in (m)$, the term $(f(1),\dots,\widehat{f(i)},\dots,f(m))$ on the righthand side denotes the map $(m-1) \to (n)$ whose images are, in order, exactly those that appear in the sequence $(f(1),\dots,f(i-1),f(i+1),\dots,f(m))$; if, upon omitting $f(i)$, this resulting map is no longer a surjection or is a degenerate surjection, that term is taken to be zero.
+The verification that this indeed defines a well-defined differential may be found in Proposition 2.18 of~\cite{McClureSmith}. \\